chrisbradleyy/LeDataSciFi.github.io/assignments/asgn02.md

 **Tip: Treat this assignment as a “cheat sheet” for future-you!** Don’t assume that you’ll remember the lessons you learned while writing this assignment.
 Write things down:

 - Add notes on difficulties/oddities you encountered.
 For example, which tables/figures are easy/hard to make, which data formats make better inputs for plotting functions or for human-friendly tables.
 - Provide attribution whenever you take code or an idea from somewhere else, whether a blog post, a colleague, a vignette, etc. Putting those pointers in your “cheat sheet” will be useful for future-you – and it’s just good practice to indicate where you got things from.
-It also protects you on the plagarism front.
+It also protects you on the plagiarism front.

 ## When you are done with the analysis